Calico cat: Genetics

 The mutation that gives male cats a ginger-colored coat and females ginger, tortoiseshell, or calico coats produced a particularly telling map.
 The orange mutant gene is found only on the X, or female, chromosome.
 As with humans, female cats have paired sex chromosomes, XX, and male cats have XY sex chromosomes.
 The female cat, therefore, can have the orange mutant gene on one X chromosome and the gene for a black coat on the other.
 The piebald gene is on a different chromosome.
 If expressed, this gene codes for white, or no color, and is dominant over the alleles that code for a certain color (i.e. orange or black), making the white spots on calico cats.
 If that is the case, those several genes will be expressed in a blotchy coat of the tortoiseshell or calico kind.
 But the male, with his single X chromosome, has only one of that particular coat-color gene: he can be not-ginger or he can be ginger (although some modifier genes can add a bit of white here and there), but unless he has a chromosomal abnormality he cannot be a calico cat.

 Currently, it has been very difficult to reproduce the fur patterns of calico cats by cloning.
-Penelope Tsernoglou wrote that this "...is due to an effect called x-linked inactivation which involves the random inactivation of one of the X chromosomes.
-Since all female mammals have two X chromosomes, one might wonder if this phenomenon could have a more widespread impact on cloning in the future."
+This is shown in the case of CC, whose genetic donor, Rainbow, was a calico domestic longhair.
+Copy Cat and Rainbow had different fur patterns.

-The study of Calico cats may have provided significant findings relating to physiological differences between female and male mammals.
+The study of calico cats may have provided significant findings relating to physiological differences between female and male mammals.

 Folklore

 Cats with calico coloration are believed to bring good luck in the folklore of many cultures.
-In Germany, the word for a cat with calico coloring is "Glückskatze" or "lucky cat".
-In the United States, calicoes sometimes are referred to as money cats.
+The German word for a cat with calico coloring is "Glückskatze", meaning "lucky cat".
+In the United States, such cats are sometimes referred to as money cats.
 In Japan, Maneki-neko figures depict calico cats, bringing good luck.
 Japanese sailors often kept a calico as their ship's cat to protect against misfortune at sea.